to the WIN Intergenerational Network

 “When we care, educate, support, and work together to create opportunities for strengthening our intergenerational bonds, we enable a more just society, for individuals, families, and communities.”

 engAGE: Centre for Research on Aging, Concordia University

-WIN and its Network are adjusting programming and activities to respect the current COVID-19 health and safety rules.
-WIN meets virtually over Zoom.
+WIN and its Network adjust programming and activities to respect the current health and safety rules and participants.
 Contact Network members for their protocols.

 Programs & Activities